-- Identify your customer's second best option.
-If your customer won't buy your product or service, then what would he or she choose?
+- Identify your customer's second-best option.
+If your customer can't buy your product or service, then what would he or she choose?

-- List all of the ways that the second best offering is better than yours.
+- List all the ways that the second-best offering is better than yours.
 Be very honest here.
 How much do you think these are worth to your customers?

 Price = step 2 + step 3 - step 4

 All customers are different, so which one do you think about when doing this analysis?
-Choose a customer that purchased from you and do this analysis.
-Then choose a customer who didn't buy from you (harder to find to talk with) and do this analysis again.
+First off, choose a customer that purchased from you and do the analysis.
+Then choose a customer who didn't buy from you (harder to find to talk with) and do it again.
 Customers who buy from you and those who don't value your offering differently.
 This is especially true for your advantages and disadvantages.
 As a marketer, your target market should be the customers who value your advantages.
 Hence, you should price for those customers.

 However, this does not give you the "right" answer.
 This gets you close.
 This lets you see how your customers are making decisions and creates a calculated price so you can see if it makes sense.
 Eventually, you have to tweak this price up or down based on your judgment and experience.
 If you are trying to reach a broader market, you may want to reduce the price.
 However, a better strategy may be price segmentation.

 Don't skip this step.
-Even if it gives you the same price range you are currently using, it forces you to think about your customer's decisions process.
+Even if it gives you the same price range you are currently using, it forces you to think about your customers' decisions processes.
 This is valuable to you.